 Verse 4: Then spake the Chaldeans to the king in Syriack, O king, live for ever: tell thy servants the dream, and we will shew the interpretation.

 This verse marks the point where the language used, until the end of chapter 7, was “Syriack” or Aramaic.
 It’s not clear just why Daniel calls our attention to that point because that was the language they always used.
 But it is possible that chapters 2 to 7, which were all written “in Syriack” or Aramaic may have been intended for reading, not only by the king, but for all the nobility living in Daniel’s time.
-Perhaps, after Nebuchadnezzar’s humiliating experience depicted in chapter 4, he had it published to be distributed far and wide.
+Perhaps, after Nebuchadnezzar’s humiliating experience (Chapter 4), he had it published to be distributed far and wide.

-That chapters 1 and 8 to 12 were written in Hebrew suggests that the matters concerned therein would not be readily understandable by the Babylonians; or, by the time Daniel had collected all these writings together, he found himself in a totally different environment (during the time of “king Cyrus” ch.
-1:21) and the general interest in his writings had waned.
+That chapters 1 and 8 to 12 were written in Hebrew suggests that the matters concerned therein would not be readily understandable by the Babylonians; or, by the time Daniel had collected all these writings together, he found himself in a totally different environment (during the time of “king Cyrus,” Daniel 1:21) and the general interest in his writings had waned.

 The wise men had likely been called many other times to solve something like this and had developed a routine.
 First, they expected to be given some details to go by before rendering an interpretation.
 But, this time, they were asked to do something that had never before been required.
 They were stunned.